-As of December 31, 2013, the Company's total liabilities were \$9,353,490, which includes \$298,151 in accounts payable, \$355,695 recorded as a current liability in association with the asset retirement obligations of So Ver, \$1,317,048 which is the current portion of long term debt related to the Tiffany & Co. convertible debenture and repayments of debt due in the next 12 months, deferred income of \$157,648 associated with the sale of So Ver due to certain covenants not yet being met at the balance sheet date, and deferred taxes payable of \$0.
-The \$355,695 for asset retirement obligation associated with rehabilitation and abandonment of mines and facilities at So Ver will be eliminated upon completion of the sale of So Ver.
-The Company has long-term debt of \$6,173,377 related to the Tiffany & Co. financing. \$128,176 has been recognized as a decommissioning liability associated with the Krone-Endora at Venetia project, and \$923,395 is due to the Company's Black Economic Empowerment partner in conjunction with loan amounts, which have no set terms of repayment and are being used by DMI Minerals South Africa (Pty) Ltd.
+As of September 30, 2014, the Company's total liabilities were \$8,967,284, inclusive of current liabilities of \$3,897,718 and long term liabilities of \$3,950,028.
+Current liabilities include trade payables, a decommissioning liability relating to So Ver, the repayments of debt due in the next 12 months under the terms of the Company's financing with Tiffany & Co., and deferred income relating to the sale of So Ver.
+The Company has long-term debt of \$3,950,028 related to the Tiffany & Co. financing, a decommissioning liability associated with the Krone-Endora at Venetia project, and \$988,485 is due to the Company's Black Economic Empowerment partner in conjunction with loans received which have no set terms of repayment and are being used by DMI Minerals South Africa (Pty) Ltd.